Origin of the Goths: Interpretations

 [Heather] is right to try to deduce governing apparatus from the actions that kings and chieftains were able to compel their followers to take.
-This approach, more than anything, goes some way toward justifying his assertion that a broad class of nonaristocratic "freemen" warriors must have existed in many of the barbarian cultures of the first half of the millenium.
+This approach, more than anything, goes some way toward justifying his assertion that a broad class of nonaristocratic "freemen" warriors must have existed in many of the barbarian cultures of the first half of the millennium.
 Yet to claim the point proved and build further hypotheses upon it is not legitimate; he comes perilously close to recreating the old, volkisch notion of an inherent “Germanic” belief in freedom.
 Throughout, in fact, Heather makes the tacit assumption that evidence from any “Germanic,” “Celtic,” or “Slavic” group can be used to analyze any other “Germanic,” “Celtic,” or “Slavic” group—in other words, that linguistic identity and socioinstitutional behaviors go inevitably together. [...] a great many historical comparanda would support a model that he ignores — that the Goths were formed from a large number of indigenes and a small number of migrants under the pressure of Roman imperialism, and in the shadow of the Empire.

 While Heather envisages that a Germanic elite of the early Goths avoided inter-marriage with other groups, excluding newcomers, other historians have envisaged quite different dynamics.
-Herwig Wolfram, for example, proposed that the strength of the Goths lay in their supposedly un-Germanic acceptance of kingship, which was specifically mentioned by Tacitus in the first century.
+Herwig Wolfram, for example, proposed that the strength of the Goths lay in their supposedly un-Germanic acceptance of kingship, which was specifically mentioned by Tacitus in the first century, as being true of the Gutones.
 According to this argumentation, kings with personal authority could decide questions of tribal membership quickly, and against tradition, making Gothic ethnicity attractive for warriors from other groups, and allowing the Goths to quickly gain in size and power.

 Heather's vision of small groups of early Gutones building-up military control of points along north-south a trade route has on the other hand been influential even among scholars critical of his argumentation for a largescale migration.
-While critical of Heather's proposals, Guy Halsall's version is as follows:
+For example, while critical of Heather's proposals, Guy Halsall envisions a similar origins scenario: